 These goals align with the University's Strategic Plan directive to create a transformational educational experience through cocurricular learning by: providing services and creating opportunities that empower students to make responsible life choices that enhance their health, safety, and wellbeing, through our programs services, and facilities; facilitating the development of our students to become adaptable, innovative, resilience, and engaged individuals who are active participants in their own success; and creating and enhancing programs, experiential opportunities, and services that support our academic mission and foster the intellectual, personal, and professional development of our students.

-Career Readiness is the attainment and demonstration of competencies that broadly prepare students for a successful transition into the workplace.
+Career Readiness is students' attainment and demonstration of competencies that broadly prepare them for a successful transition into the workplace.

-Inclusive Community is the preparation of students to engage in action, within their communities and work settings, to create a more inclusive community.
+Inclusive Community is the preparation of students to engage in action, within their communities and work settings, to create an inclusive community.

 Personal Development is the growth that students experience as they continue building their understanding of self and their relationships with others in new situations and environments.